Aventus-Network-Services/avn-api/README.md

   // Return your account's address: const MY_ADDRESS = avnSdk.myAddress();

-  // In a Single user, Suri based signing setup, get access to the apis provided by the sdk
+  // In a Single user, Suri based signing setup, you can get access to the apis provided by the SDK without specifying a user address.
   // `userAddress` is ommited because the sdk can calculate it based on the SURI const api = await avnSdk.apis()
-  // In a Remote based signing setup, get access to the apis provided by the sdk const api = await avnSdk.apis(USER_ADDRESS)
+  // In a Remote signing setup, to get access to the apis provided by the SDK, you have to pass in a user address.
+  //This user will be the signer for any transactions or token generated. const api = await avnSdk.apis(USER_ADDRESS)

-  // View all the public endpoint you can call on the Avn blockchain via the apis: console.log(api);
+  // View all the public endpoint you can call on the AvN blockchain via the apis: console.log(api);

   // Get information about the connected chain: